OscarTHZhang/service-fabric-rs/README.md

 Build Service Fabric Reliable Services in Rust.

-Service Fabric is open sourced on github: `https://github.com/microsoft/service-fabric`.
+Service Fabric is open sourced on Github: [microsoft/service-fabric](https://github.com/microsoft/service-fabric).
-The latest open sourced version of SF is `6.4`.
+The latest open sourced version of Service Fabric is `6.4`.
 This SDK only provides `6.4` functionalities.
 New functionalities in newer versions is are not accessible in this SDK.

 The FabricRuntime and FabricClient are accessible from the DLLs installed from Service Fabric Runtime.
-The C header files are generated from open-sourced IDLs in repo [service-fabric](https://github.com/microsoft/service-fabric/tree/master/src/prod/src/idl/public)
+The C header files are generated from [open-sourced IDL files](https://github.com/microsoft/service-fabric/tree/master/src/prod/src/idl/public).

-This lib is in alpha state, and apis are subjected to change.
+This library is in alpha state, and APIs are subjected to change.

 ## Getting Started - Windows
 * Install Service Fabric Runtime for Windows.
 See [Prepare your development environment on Windows](https://learn.microsoft.com/en-us/azure/service-fabric/service-fabric-get-started)